 "Come on, Tong."
 Kao said, "It's just a joke."

 Tong scowled at his friends.
-"Whatever." he said and then walked off.
+"Whatever." he turned his back to them and walked away.

 Tong had decided to take a stroll through Siam Square on his way back home.
-He was angry at his friends and couldn't stop thinking about Mew, he needed some time to cool off and think.
-The boy didn't exactly have anyone to talk to about his feelings, other than Ying, who was unusually quiet lately.
+He was angry at his friends and couldn't stop himself from almost obsessively thinking about Mew, he needed some time to cool off.
+He didn't know who to talk to about his feelings, other than Ying, who was as quiet as Mew aside from her text on Christmas.

-He thought back to that night while he walked, back to the singer's smile.
-He of smiled, but was he really happy?
-That was the biggest question in his mind.
-If Tong was on the other end, he knew that he might not have been satisfied with his own words that night.
-What if that was the case?
+He thought back to that night while he walked through the busy square.
+He thought back to the singer's smile, soon finding himself smiling at the memory of it.
+He replayed his own words in his mind.
+If Tong was on the other end, he knew that wouldn't have been satisfied with his own words that night.

-Tong loved going home lately, his house was inviting and actually felt like a home again.
-His mother would even try to come home early from work for his father's attempt at a meal.
-Things were different, and they were good.
+He took in the scent as he walked into his house.
+His father was cooking.
+Going home was something that Tong was starting to love again, his house felt inviting and actually felt like a real home again.
+His mother would even try to come home early from work for his father's attempt at a meal on some days.
+Tong didn't always find his father's cooking tasty but he felt like the joy he got from eating a home-cooked meal by his father was enough to ignore it.
+Things were different now, and they were good.
 The only worry his family had was wondering who would take care of dinner once his father had found a job again.
-His family sat down for dinner and said grace.
+Tong made a note to find some way to learn how to cook as he sat down with at the dinner table.
+His mother and father came before long and they held hands as they said grace.

-As soon as they finished, his father spoke up "So, Tong." he said, "What are you doing tomorrow?"
+A few minutes into their meal, his father spoke up, "So, Tong." he said, "What are you doing tomorrow?"

-Tong felt that it was almost strange how his father was basically pushing him to have plans till he saw his mother stealthily smile at his father; They wanted some time alone.
+Tong found it strange how his father was basically pushing him out of house to have plans till he saw a a wry smile on his mother's face and put things together; His father wanted some alone time with his mother.

 "Um."
-Tong wasn't sure what to say.
+Tong wasn't sure what to say now that he knew the circumstances.
 Did he have plans?
-He figured any plans he might have had with his friends tomorrow was canceled since he walked off on them earlier but at the same time, he didn't want to possibly hinder his parents in repairing their marriage.
-He ran through scenarios of apologizing to his friends till he realized something, this was the perfect opportunity to see Mew again.
-He had to get out of the house because his parents wanted some alone time and he decided to visit Mew.
-That would be his reasoning, if he had to explain himself.
+He figured that any plans he might have had with his friends tomorrow were canceled since he walked off on them earlier.
+He didn't want to possibly hinder his parents in repairing their marriage, though.
+He ran through some apologies that he could say to his friends till he realized something, this was the perfect opportunity to see Mew again.
+He had to get out of the house because his parents wanted some alone time.
+He didn't have anywhere to go so he just decided to pass by Mew's house.
+Tong decided that that would be his reasoning if he had to explain himself.

-Tong smiled, "I might go over to Mew's." he said.
+"I might go over to Mew's."
+Tong finally said.

 His mother looked at him, "Is he having a party?" she asked.
 He figured that she might still be a little antsy about him and Mew spending time together, or being together.

 "Yes.
 Our friend Ying might be there too."
-Though the boy was making this up on the go, he really was hoping that she would be there.
+Though he was making this up on the go, he really was hoping that she would be there.
+Ying and Mew.
+Two people that he might as well consider best friends at this point.

 He wondered if she thought him and Mew really were in a relationship.
 He knew he should clear the air but it was a fairly difficult thing to bring up, especially with his father there.
 It didn't matter anyway, because right now, Tong was overjoyed.
 He was finally going to see Mew again.